ermesonandrade/Getting-and-Cleaning-Data-Course-Project/README.md

 Getting and Cleaning Data Course Project

-* File with R code "run_analysis.R" perform 5 following steps (in accordance assigned task of course work):
+File with R code "run_analysis.R" perform 5 following steps (in accordance assigned task of course work):

-**Merging the training and the test sets to create one data set.
+* Merging the training and the test sets to create one data set.
-Reading training data.Reading testing data.
+* Reading training data.Reading testing data.
+* Reading feature information.
+* Reading activity information.
-Reading feature information.Reading activity information.Assigning names to the columns.Merging all data in one set.
+* Assigning names to the columns.
+* Merging all data in one set.

 Extracting only the measurements on the mean and standard deviation for each measurement

  Extracting only the mean and standard deviation for the measures.